I very rarely take the time to review a product, but today, I’m making an exception to review Sam Ovens’ Consulting Accelerator.

 Each of these things I just mentioned are the difference between students walking away clueless and walking away with a business, and that’s why I’m giving Sam an “A” on week 2 of his core content.

-Week Three: 3 Fast Ways To Get Clients Organically – Rated B
+Week Three: 3 Fast Ways To Get Organic Clients

 The central promise of Sam Ovens’ training is that ANYONE whole follows the steps WILL land at least one $2,000 client within the six weeks they take the course.